luizfilipezs/querier-ts/README.md

 #### `limit()`

-Can be used to set a limit of results.
+This method be used to set a limit of results.

 ```ts
   .limit(100)
 ```

->Passing a float or a negative number will throw an exception.
+>Passing a float or a negative number will throw an `InvalidArgumentError`.

 #### `skip()`